bbhunter/grepmarx/README.md

 ## Add rule repositories

 In order to run a scan you will need to manually add at least one entry in `Administration/Repository`.
-Here are a few examples of Semgrep rule repositories which can be used:
+Here are a few examples of Opengrep rule repositories which can be used:

-- `https://github.com/opengrep/opengrep-rules`: the standard library for Semgrep rules
+- `https://github.com/opengrep/opengrep-rules`: the standard library for Opengrep rules
-- `https://github.com/patched-codes/opengrep-rules`: a collection of permissively licensed Semgrep rules
+- `https://github.com/patched-codes/opengrep-rules`: a collection of permissively licensed Opengrep rules
 - `https://github.com/trailofbits/opengrep-rules`: opengrep rules developed by Trail of Bits
 - `https://github.com/Decurity/opengrep-smart-contracts`: opengrep rules that look for patterns of vulnerabilities in smart contracts
 - `https://github.com/0xdea/opengrep-rules`: opengrep rules by 0xdea
-- `https://github.com/mindedsecurity/opengrep-rules-android-security`: Semgrep rules derived from the OWASP MASTG specifically for Android applications
+- `https://github.com/mindedsecurity/opengrep-rules-android-security`: Opengrep rules derived from the OWASP MASTG specifically for Android applications
-- `https://github.com/akabe1/akabe1-opengrep-rules`: collection of akabe1's custom Semgrep rules
+- `https://github.com/akabe1/akabe1-opengrep-rules`: collection of akabe1's custom Opengrep rules
-- `https://github.com/s0rcy/opengrep-rules`: collection of s0rcy's personal Semgrep rules for security analysis and research
+- `https://github.com/s0rcy/opengrep-rules`: collection of s0rcy's personal Opengrep rules for security analysis and research

 **Make sure you agree & comply with the LICENSE file of the rules repositories you use!**